eclipse-kuksa/kuksa.val.feeders/gps2val/readme.md

 consumes [gpsd](https://gpsd.gitlab.io/gpsd/) as datasource and pushes location to kuksa.val server.
 The [`gpsd_feeder.ini`](./config/gpsd_feeder.ini) contains `kuksa.val` and `gpsd` configuration.

-Before starting the gps feeder, you need start `kuksa.val` and `gpsd`:
+Before starting the gps feeder, you need to start `kuksa.val server/databroker` (for this have a look at [KUKSA.val server](../../kuksa-val-server/README.md) and [KUKSA.val databroker](../../kuksa_databroker/README.md)).
+You have to start an instance of `gpsd` by running:
 ```
-<path to kuksa.val>/kuksa-val-server

 gpsd -S <gpsd port> -N <gps device>
 ```